JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 *(highlight down quark)*

 **J/&psi;:** Yes, these two are the quarks Penelope and Norman are made up of.
 Thanks for helping me out 'Up'!
 I am also built by quarks, but they belong to the second generation of quarks.
-Carry on to the next section, to learn about all the other quarks that exist!

 #### Section 4 Higher generation Quarks and Leptons